OpenFAST/openfast/docs/source/install_linux.rst

     -- clang --------------------------------------------------------
     clang@8.0.0-apple  clang@7.3.0-apple

-Step 6
+Step 5
 ~~~~~~

-Install OpenFAST with whatever version of GCC (6.3.0 for us) you have
+Install OpenFAST with your chosen version of GCC:
-installed from Homebrew and force the build to use CMake 3.6.1 because
-newer versions currently don't build on OS X:

 ::